4.1 miles NW of Falmouth

 Falmouth is only a 15- minute drive away with plenty of eateries, boutique shops and activities for you to enjoy.
 There is a pub just across the road and The Royal Oak (known for its good food) is only a 15-minute walk away in Perranwell village.
 There are also public slipways in both Mylor Harbour and Falmouth if you would like to bring a boat with you.

 Open plan living-room with kitchen and dining areas.
-TV, DVD player, Bluetooth speaker and wood-burner.
+TV, DVD player & Bluetooth Speaker.
 Gas hob, electric oven, microwave and fridge/freezer

 Cloakroom with WC and wash-basin